Best Forex Brokers Singapore

 Plus500 Cons

 Oanda is regulated with the MAS as OANDA Asia Pacific Pte.
 Ltd. Their registration number is 200704926K.
-They hold a license for capital markets services in Singapore so they are low-risk.
+They hold a license for capital markets services in Singapore.

 Total Fees: No extra commission per lot, low spread for majors, and no deposit fees.
 You may incur a fee for some withdrawal methods.
 There is also an inactivity fee of SGD 10 and a premium fee for guaranteed stop-loss orders.
 Overall, total fees are low.